neurohackweek/NHW_visualization/README.md

-## Surface and interactive Visualization Group, Neurohackweek, 8 Sept 2017
+# Surface and Interactive Visualization Group, Neurohackweek, 8 Sept 2017

 We developed a function for surface visualization based on ipyvolume within jupyter notebook as well as possibilites to overlay functional files on the surface.